-The IDT82V2082 can be configured as a dual channel T1, E1 or J1 Line Interface Unit.
+The IDT82V2084 can be configured as a quad T1, quad E1 or quad J1 Line Interface Unit.
 In receive path, an Adaptive Equalizer is integrated to remove the distortion introduced by the cable attenuation.
-The IDT82V2082 also performs clock/data recovery, AMI/B8ZS/HDB3 line decoding and detects and reports the LOS conditions.
+The IDT82V2084 also performs clock/data recovery, AMI/B8ZS/HDB3 line decoding and detects and reports the LOS conditions.
 In transmit path, there is an AMI/B8ZS/HDB3 encoder, Waveform Shaper and LBOs.
-There is one Jitter Attenuator, which can be placed in either the receive path or the transmit path.
+There is one Jitter Attenuator for each channel, which can be placed in either the receive path or the transmit path.
 The Jitter Attenuator can also be disabled.
-The IDT82V2082 supports both Single Rail and Dual Rail system interfaces.
-To facilitate the network maintenance, a PRBS/QRSS generation/detection circuit is integrated in the chip, and different types of loopbacks can be set according to the applications.
-Four different kinds of line terminating impedance, $75\,\Omega$, $100\,\Omega$, $110\,\Omega$ and $120\,\Omega$ are selectable on a per channel basis.
-The chip also provides driver short-circuit protection and internal protection diode and supports JTAG boundary scanning.
-The chip can be controlled by either software or hardware.
+The IDT82V2084 supports both Single Rail and Dual Rail system interfaces and both serial and parallel control interfaces.
+To facilitate the network maintenance, a PRBS/QRSS generation/detection circuit is integrated in each channel, and different types of loopbacks can be set on a per channel basis.
+Four different kinds of line terminating impedance, $75\Omega$ , $100\Omega$ , $110\Omega$ and $120\Omega$ are selectable on a per channel basis.
+The chip also provides driver short-circuit protection and supports JTAG boundary scanning.

-The IDT82V2082 can be used in LAN, WAN, Routers, Wireless Base Stations, IADs, IMAs, IMAPs, Gateways, Frame Relay Access Devices, CSU/DSU equipment, etc.
+The IDT82V2084 can be used in SDH/SONET, LAN, WAN, Routers, Wireless Base Stations, IADs, IMAs, IMAPs, Gateways, Frame Relay Access Devices, CSU/DSU equipment, etc.